Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-To elucidate the importance of strain-engineering in tuning the electronic properties of single-layer MoS$_2$, a series of in-plane tensile strains along different directions have been applied.
-The applied tensile strains include uniaxial strain along the armchair (AC), the zigzag (ZZ) and biaxial strain along both directions (BI).
-The applied strains are defined as $\epsilon = \frac{\text{a} - \text{a}_0}{\text{a}_0} \times 100\%$, where a$_0$ and a are unstrained and strained lattice parameters, respectively.
-The effect of strain on the band gap and band structures are summarized in Fig. \ref{Fig.3}.
-In all cases of strain, a direct to indirect band gap transition at low values of strain, followed by a lowering of the band gap is seen.
-The reduction in the band gap is more pronounced in the biaxial case and is identical for uniaxial strains along the AC and the ZZ directions.
-The band structure plots of ML-MoS$_2$ in the unstrained and the extreme strained cases under different strain profiles are presented in Fig. \ref{Fig.3}(a) along the high-symmetry points $\Gamma-\text{M}-\text{K}-\Gamma$ of the Brillouin Zone (BZ).
-The band structure plots in the intermediate strain values are shown in Fig. S3.
-It can be seen from Fig. \ref{Fig.3} that the reduction in the band gap is mainly due to the shifting of the conduction band (CB) edge at K-point towards the Fermi energy.
-In the unstrained condition, the valence band edges at K and $\Gamma$ are nearly degenerate in energy and thereby forms two hole-pockets in the valence band edge.
-With tensile strain, the valence band (VB) edge at K starts to move towards lower energy, shifting the VBM from the K-point to the $\Gamma$-point.
-Therefore, only the hole-pocket at $\Gamma$ remain at the valence band edge in the strained structures.
-The magnitude of the energy shifts of the VB and the CB edges with strain can be seen from Fig. S4.
-Under biaxial tension of around $10\%$, the CB edge at K starts to cross the Fermi level, and thereby a semiconductor to metal transition occurs.
-With the application of strain, the Mo-S bond parameters, such as the bond length and the bond angle, change.
-This in turn changes the interaction strength between the Mo-$d$ and S-$p$ orbitals.
-For example, with tensile strain, the Mo-S bond elongates, and therefore the Mo-S bond length increases while both the S-Mo-S bond angle and the S-S interplanar distance decreases.
-Since the band edges are mainly composed of Mo-$d$ and S-$p$ orbitals, any change in the orbital interaction strength would result in shifting the band edges in energy.
-A detailed analysis of how various in-plane strains on ML-MoS$_2$ can alter the band edge energies have been performed in our previous work \cite{chaudhuri2022strain}.
+To elucidate the importance of strain engineering in tuning the electronic properties of single-layer MoS$_2$, a series of in-plane uniaxial tensile strains along different directions such as the armchair (AC) and the zigzag (ZZ) direction have been applied.
+The applied strain is defined as $\epsilon = \frac{\text{a} - \text{a}_0}{\text{a}_0} \times 100\%$, where a$_0$ and a are the unstrained and strained lattice parameters, respectively.
+The effect of strain on the band gap and the band structure plots under extreme strain cases (AC$\_10\%$ and ZZ$\_10\%$) using the GGA-PBE functional are shown in Fig. \ref{Fig.3}, and that using the HSE06 functional are presented in the supplementary material (see supplementary Sec.
+A Fig. S1).
+From Fig. S1, it can be seen that not only the band dispersions but also the magnitude of reduction in the band gap under the strained conditions are well captured within the GGA-PBE XC functional.
+We, therefore, affirm that the choice of the GGA-PBE functional for the electronic structure calculations of ML-MoS$_2$ is a legitimate one.
+The band structure plots in the intermediate strain values are shown in Fig. S5 (see supplementary Sec.
+B Fig. S5).
+In all strain cases, a direct to indirect band gap transition at low values of strain, followed by a lowering of the band gap is seen.
+The reduction in the band gap is nearly identical for strains along the AC and the ZZ directions (see Fig. \ref{Fig.3} (b)).
+It can be seen from Fig. \ref{Fig.3} (a) that the reduction in the band gap is mainly due to the shifting of the conduction band (CB) edge at K towards the Fermi energy.
+In the unstrained condition, the valence band edges at K and $\Gamma$ are nearly degenerate in energy and thereby form two hole-pockets in the valence band edge (see Fig. \ref{Fig.1} (b)).
+With tensile strain, the valence band (VB) edge at K starts to move towards lower energy, shifting the VBM from the K-point to the $\Gamma$-point (see Fig. \ref{Fig.3}).
+Therefore, only the hole-pocket at $\Gamma$ remains at the valence band edge in the strained structures.
+The magnitude of the energy shifts of the VB and the CB edges (i.e. the VBM and CBM) with strain can be seen in Fig. S6 (see supplementary Sec.
+B Fig. S6).
+A detailed analysis of how various in-plane strains on ML-MoS$_2$ can alter the band edge energies has been presented in our previous work \cite{chaudhuri2022strain}.
+From Fig. S2 in the supplementary material (see supplementary Sec.
+A Fig. S2) it can be seen that the VB edge at K-point is mainly composed of the in-plane d$_{xy}$/d$_{x^{2}-y^{2}}$ orbitals of Mo, and the VB edge at $\Gamma$ is composed of the hybridized out-of-plane Mo-d$_{z^{2}}$ and S-p$_{z}$ orbitals.
+The CB edge at the K-point is found to be composed of the Mo-d$_{z^{2}}$ orbitals in anti-bonding configuration.
+Strain induced changes in the structural parameters, such as the Mo-S bond length and the S-S interplanar distance, result in changes in the hybridization strength between the Mo-d and S-p orbitals and thereby shifting the VB and the CB edges in energy.
+With the application of tensile strain, the Mo-Mo bond length increases, while a decrease is observed in the S-Mo-S bond angle and the S-S interplanar distance.
+Therefore, under tensile strain, the interaction strength between the out-of-plane Mo-d$_{z^{2}}$ orbitals is weakened.
+Thus, with increasing tensile strain, the CB states at K, comprising of the Mo-d$_{z^{2}}$ orbitals in anti-bonding configuration, shift down in energy.